Configuring and Setting Up the Wireless RS485 Modbus RTU Transmitter

 NCD Modbus RTU Process incoming data example human-readable

-Sub device type - SWITCH NODE
+Sub device type

 As mentioned earlier, Node-RED is a visual programming tool that allows us to create logic for our application without requiring extensive programming knowledge.
 In this example, we will implement the same logic as used in the “Function” node, but this time using “Switch” and “Change” nodes.